alexbryw/AngularASPDotNet/README.md

 Razor Page cshtml is found in /Pages/Rpage.cshtml and .cs
 Angular get API is found in /ClientApp/src/app/get-userlist.component.ts and html

-The userlist is used as a ‘database’ for the API and other pages.
-Presentations are found in /docs.

 Installation:
     Download: .NET Core SDK. https://dotnet.microsoft.com/download
     VSCode Extension: C# (OmniSharp).